Here’s a fun collection of July 4th activities for kids! We’ve got flag crafts, fireworks art, patriotic food ideas, and more.

 You knew we’d have something LEGO® in here, didn’t you!

 Here’s a fun way to build an American flag.
-That adorable eagle is from my new LEGO® Outdoor Adventures People Pack.
-It’s an awesome set – my favorites are the baby and baby carrier, the eagle, and the variety of people.
+That adorable eagle is from the LEGO® Outdoor Adventures People Pack, which is sadly now retired.

 I attached the stars (1 x 1 white round plates) by using 1 x 1 blue bricks with a stud on the side.